mantidproject/mantid/docs/source/release/v4.1.0/index.rst

 .. warning:: This release is still under construction.
 The changes can be found in the nightly builds on the `download page`_.

+**Due to support ending for windows 7 and 8.
+This is the last release to support Windows 7 or 8.
+Releases following this may continue to work for these releases, but will not have been verified or tested by the development team on anythin earlier than Windows 10.
+This is also the final release that will support Ubuntu 16.04.**

 We are proud to announce version 4.1.0 of Mantid.

-**This is the last release to support Windows 7**

-**TODO: Add paragraph summarizing big changes**
+We have made significant improvements to support within the Mantid workbench for a number of techniques, adding serval technique specific user interfaces ported ver from Mantidplot.
+It also includes a fresh new implmentation of the sliceviewer that merges in a lot of the popular functionality of the spectrum viewer into one capable tool.
+This version also introduces the new muon interface that is the result of a long effort to rebuild the interface using modern design and engineering standards, resulting in a much more stable, extensible interface, but also just so much better to use.

-This is just one of many improvements in this release, so please take a look at the release notes, which are filled with details of the important changes and improvements in many areas.
+This is just a few of many improvements in this release, so please take a look at the release notes, which are filled with details of the important changes and improvements in many areas.
 The development team has put a great effort into making all of these improvements within